 5: GH Bladed wave data (option has been disabled for this release)

-This version does not include the ability to model stretching incident wave kinematics to the instantaneous free surface, you must set WaveStMod = 0.
+This version does not include the ability to model stretching incident wave kinematics to the instantaneous free surface; you must set WaveStMod = 0.

 Floating Platform Force Flags

 This release requires that all platform force flags be set to TRUE.
-Future releases will allow you to turn on/off one or more of the six platform degrees of freedom.
+Future releases will allow you to turn on/off one or more of the six platform force components.

 Floating Platform Additional Stiffness and Damping

-The vectors and matrices of this section are used to generate additional loads per the following equation.
+The vectors and matrices of this section are used to generate additional loads on the platform (in addition to other hydrodynamic terms calculated by HydroDyn), per the following equation.

-F=F0-Cq-Bq-[Bquad]q
+F=F0-Cq-Bq-[Bquad]ABS(q)q

-where, F0 corresponds to the AddF0 parameter, C to the AddCLin parameter, B to the AddBLin parameter, and [Bquad] to the AddBQuad parameter.
-One use of this terms is to model a linearized mooring system.
-The resulting force is applied at the platform reference point and will only be applied if HasWAMIT is set to TRUE.
+where, F0 corresponds to the AddF0 force vector, C to the AddCLin linear stiffness matrix, B to the AddBLin linear damping matrix, [Bquad] to the AddBQuad quadratic drag matrix, and q to the PRP six DOF displacement vector (three translations, three rotations, with the overdot referring to the first time-derivative).
+These terms can be used e.g. to model a linearized mooring system or to “tune” HydroDyn to matrix experimental results.
+The resulting force is applied at the PRP and will only be applied if HasWAMIT is set to TRUE.

 Heave Coefficients

-Heave drag will be calculated for all Morison elements.
-Heave added-mass forces will be calculated for members not modeled with WAMIT (PropWAMIT = FALSE).
-Both depend on their associated heave coefficients.
+Drag, added mass, and dynamic pressure loads are computed at member endpoints (joints).
+The hydrodynamic coefficients for the lumped drag and added mass are referred to as “heave coefficients.”
+Heave drag will be calculated for all member joints.
+Heave added-mass and dynamic pressure loads will only be calculated for member joints of members not modeled with WAMIT (PropWAMIT = FALSE).
 You must specify at least one set of heave coefficients, but they may be set to zero if you wish to ignore heave effects.
-Heave effects are only calculated at user-specified joints.
-For example, if you want heave effects at a marine-growth boundary, you must explicit set a joint at that location.
+Heave effects are only calculated at user-specified joints (and not at joints HydroDyn will automatically create as part its solution process).
+For example, if you want heave effects at a marine-growth boundary (where HydroDyn automatically adds a joint), you must explicitly set a joint at that location.

 Member Joints

+Joint coordinates are specified in the global reference system, with the origin at the intersection of the undeflected tower centerline with the MSL.
 JointHvID corresponds to an entry in the HEAVE COEFFICIENTS table and sets the heave coefficients for a joint.
 This version of HydroDyn cannot calculate joint overlap when multiple members meet at a common joint; therefore JointOvrlp must be set to 0.
 Future releases will enable joint overlap calculations.
-If you are modeling a fixed-bottom platform, you must set the bottom-most joints to have a Z value below the seabed (-WtrDpth).
+Modeling a fixed-bottom substructure (such as a monopile, tripod or jacket) requires that the lowest member joint(s) lie below the water depth.
+Placing the joint at the water depth results in a floating platform (or gravity base substructure) where static pressure loads will be applied at the bottom.

 Members